-My freelance translation business hardly ever advertise for translators, since I do most of my work in house or with the help of a tiny team of trusted other translators.
+My freelance translation business hardly ever advertise for a translation job, since I do most of my work in house or with the help of a tiny team of trusted other translators.

 However, nearly every day, I receive an average of a dozen emails from translators offering their translation services with different language combinations and areas of expertise.
 Unfortunately, these types of emails are written in such a way that it ensures they very often end up in my spam folder or in my trash folder.

-Here are some of the tips you could find helpful to increase your chances of getting translation jobs from translation agencies.
+Here are some of the tips you could find helpful to increase your chances of getting a translation job from translation agencies.

 Research your translation agencies